MarcosEsparza/engineering-portfolio/README.md

 ---

 ## About Me
-- Mechanical Engineering student with experience in CAD, simulation, and high-power rocketry
-- Aerodynamic Design Lead for the Falcon Aeronautics and Space Team, focusing on fin-can design, structural integration, and performance analysis for a 10,000 ft COTS rocket
+Mechanical Engineering student with hands-on experience in CAD, simulation, and high-power rocketry.
+Aerodynamic Design Lead for the Falcon Aeronautics & Space Team, focusing on fin-can design, structural integration, and performance analysis for a 10,000-ft COTS rocket.

 ---